tasisonfire/tasisonfire/README.md

 # 💫 About Me:
 Hi!
 I'm Tas, I just love to understand how things work.
 Being able to explore and see how things were created is a bliss for me!
 I have a passion for creating new things that will make my life easier.

-🔭 I'm currently working on: Asset Management Program
+🔭 I'm currently working on: My own project SAAS

 🤝 I'm looking for help with: Growing my skills and finding new opportunities in software development.